ratchetfreak/fredbuf/README.md

 ## Building

 If you're on Windows, open a developer command prompt and invoke `b.bat`.
 Do the same for essentially any other compiler except change the flags to be specific to your compiler.
 It's all standard C++ all the way down.

+Optionally, you can have the build emit timing data by using `b timing`.